It is an obligation of each parent to financially support his or her child.

 Calculation of child support is governed by the Child Support Guidelines, whether Federal or Ontario.

-The shared custody arrangement, discussed under the heading custody and access, will usually have an impact on child support amount.
+The shared parenting arrangement, discussed under the heading Decision-making responsibility and Parenting, will usually have an impact on child support amount.
 Child support in shared parenting arrangement is usually calculated as the following: each parent finds the amount in the Table he or she has to pay to the other as if the child(ren) reside with the other parent, and then those two amounts are set off against each other to come to the amount that the higher earner will have to pay to the lower earner.

 Regarding section 7 expenses, they are regulated by section 7 of both Federal and Ontario Child Support Guidelines.